eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 The PID Issuer application can be configured using the following *environment* variables:

 Variable: `SPRING_PROFILES_ACTIVE`
-Description: Spring profiles to enable
+Description: Spring profiles to enable.
+Enable `insecure` profile to disable SSL certificates verification.
-Default value: None.
-Enable `insecure` profile to disable SSL certificates verification
+Default value: N/A

 Variable: `SPRING_WEBFLUX_BASE_PATH`
 Description: Context path for the PID issuer application.